jzwdsb/pl0_compiler/README.md

 The nextToken method should allow the parser to look ahead one token in order to select the different rlues to move on.

-In the current finished version in cpp, the tokenizer has two parts
+In the current finished version in cpp, the Lexer has two parts

     1. Scanner
     2. Lexer